 Teacher certification is available in Spanish for grades 5-12.
-Courses needed in addition to the Spanish major core requirements are as follows:
+Courses needed in addition to, or as part of, the Spanish major core requirements are as follows:

 Engl 310, Engl 320 (3 credits), at least 33 credit hours of Spanish language (up to 9 credit hours for level 101-201 may be earned by exam).

 In addition, 36 credits of education courses, including a semester of student teaching.
 The first education course, Educ 201, should be taken in May term of the first year or fall of the sophomore year.
 See the Education department pages for more details about requirements.

 - Spanish courses 202 level and higher 12